MeganTran6023/VanDerVaartLab.MT/README.md

     * See if DNA can relax using xmgrace.
 Turn .txt to .pngs
     * Get average RMSD of each sequence
     * Get average RMSD of ALL sequences combined + median
     * Make bar graph/ histogram of RMSD values

+## __12/16__
+* made make_dir_combo.sh to practice how to make all possible combinations of a DNA sequence as directories
+    * Since in lab we work with three different RDNA combos, I did XUAY, XUBY, and XUCY as test names